tldr-pages/tldr/pages/linux/waybar.md

 > Highly customizable Wayland bar for Sway and Wlroots based compositors.
 > More information: <https://github.com/Alexays/Waybar>.

-- Start waybar with default configuration and stylesheet:
+- Start `waybar` with the default configuration and stylesheet:

 `waybar`